pjayajothi/Project-2/README.md

 ## Steps
 1. First to install Gobuster onto the system will be using.
 You can do this by either sudo apt install gobuster  or downloading it straight from the <a href="https://github.com/OJ/gobuster">Git repo</a>
+   We then extract the files in a folder named Gobuster

+2.

 *Ref 1: *
 <img src="">